SioKCronin/website/content/vision.md

 My goal is to become a wave whisperer for complex emergent systems, blending my growing analytic/critical toolkit alongside the embodied intuition I'm cultivating.
-This is lifelong pursuit, so I'm pacing myself, while committing to apply my learnings in realtime to the growth of enterprises solving problems that matter.
+This is a lifelong pursuit, so I'm pacing myself, while committing to apply my learnings in realtime to the growth of enterprises solving problems that matter.

 That our minds are situated at particular 3D vantage points on the waves of